 Abstract

 The rabbis’ encounter with the Roman empire and Roman culture was characterized by a deep ambivalence.
-In rabbinic texts, Rome is the “evil kingdom” whose idolatrous practices should be kept at a safe distance from Jews.
-And yet rabbinic literature also testifies to the appropriation of Roman cultural motifs by at least part of the rabbis.
-This paper explores three examples of this dynamic, by focusing successively on the issue of public baths, on mythical narratives about the origins of Rome, and on the Roman legal fiction of adoption.
-Through these examples it shows how the rabbis’ responses to Roman social practices and cultural discourses reveal strategies of appropriation that ultimately served the rabbis’ project of safeguarding Israel’s distinctiveness within the Roman world.
+In rabbinic texts, Rome is the ‘evil kingdom’, and Jews are encouraged to distance themselves from its idolatrous practices.
+Nevertheless, rabbinic literature also testifies to the appropriation of many Roman cultural motifs by at least part of the rabbis.
+This paper explores three examples of this dynamic.
+It will focus successively on the topics of public baths, mythical narratives about the origins of Rome, and the Roman legal fiction of adoption.
+These examples show how the rabbis’ responses to Roman social practices and cultural discourses reveal strategies of appropriation that ultimately served the rabbis’ project of safeguarding Israel’s distinctiveness within the Roman world.

 Introduction

-‘Appropriation’ is a concept that has received multiple definitions and continues to be used in various—even opposite—ways, as Marian Füssel aptly shows.
+‘Appropriation’ is a concept that has received multiple definitions and continues to be used in various—even opposite—ways, as Marian Füssel has aptly shown.
 For the sociologist Pierre Bourdieu, ‘du fait que leur appropriation suppose des dispositions et des compétences qui ne sont pas universellement distribuées (bien qu’elles aient l’apparence de l’innéité), les œuvres culturelles font l’objet d’une appropriation exclusive, matérielle ou symbolique’.
-From Bourdieu’s perspective, appropriation is the ability to decipher the meaning of a cultural work based on cultural ressources that are either inherited or gained through learning, and constitute the fundamental distinction between social classes.
-Therefore it is part of the upper classes’ efforts or strategy to consolidate their position of power within society.
-Michel de Certeau’s definition of appropriation differs from that of Bourdieu and even reflects a reversal of perspectives.
-To begin with, two important aspects of De Certeau’s theory of appropriation often emphasized by scholars are on the one hand, individual agency and, on the other, selectivity and inventiveness.
-Individuals have the ability to transform cultural objects and practices, to alter and reinvent their use and significance, and even to subvert them.
+From Bourdieu’s perspective, appropriation is the ability to decipher the meaning of a cultural work based on cultural resources that are acquired either by inheritance or education and constitute the fundamental distinction between social classes.
+Appropriation is therefore part of the upper classes’ efforts or strategies to consolidate their position of power within society.
+Michel de Certeau’s definition of appropriation differs from Bourdieu’s and reflects a reversal of perspectives.
+Two important aspects of De Certeau’s theory of appropriation often emphasized by scholars are individual agency along with selectivity and inventiveness.
+Individuals have the ability to transform cultural objects and practices, alter and reinvent their use and significance, and even subvert them.

 Both aspects are relevant for the study of the rabbis’ interactions with the Roman empire.
 A significant number of rabbinic teachings relate to Roman culture in one way or another.
 In doing so, they reflect a broad spectrum of attitudes vis-à-vis Rome, ‘from assimilation to accommodation, transmission, imitation, reproduction, adjustment, adaptation, conversion, reversal, subversion, perversion, and resistance’.
 This list is actually a quotation from Jitse Dijkstra’s 2021 article, in which he posits that the term appropriation ‘offers a more complex view of cultural transfer [than ‘reception’ or ‘acculturation’] that has the potential to reveal the entire spectrum of how people decode transmitted messages’.
 Similar lists are found in works on ancient and modern empires that want to emphasize the individual and collective agency of the subjected peoples.
 In the case of the rabbis, it may indeed be possible to refer to the gamut of their attitudes toward Rome through the word ‘appropriation’ (except maybe in cases of complete rejection, when nothing at all is ‘appropriated’).